 International Relations, International Conflict, Foreign Policy

 Dr. Pickering is Professor in the Department of Political Science and the Graduate Program in Security Studies.
-He has published articles in outlets such as the American Journal of Political Science, British Journal of Political Science, International Studies Quarterly, Political Research Quarterly, Journal of Peace Research, and International Interactions.
+He has published articles in leading outlets such as the American Journal of Political Science, British Journal of Political Science, International Studies Quarterly, Political Research Quarterly, Journal of Peace Research, and International Interactions.
 His first book, Britain’s Withdrawal from East of Suez, was published by Macmillan press in Britain and St. Martin’s Press in the US.
-His forthcoming book, entitled African Interventions: State Militaries, Foreign Powers, and Rebel Forces, is being published by Cambridge University Press.
+His most recent book, entitled African Interventions: State Militaries, Foreign Powers, and Rebel Forces, was published by Cambridge University Press.
 It is co-authored with Emizet Kisangani.

 In 2019, he received the Quincy Wright Distinguished Scholar Award from the Midwest region of the ISA.
 The Wright Award is a career recognition, given to scholars with exceptional records of scholarship in international relations and service to the ISA.
 He was also recognized as a Distinguished Alumnus of his undergraduate alma mater, the University of Missouri-St. Louis, in 2019.
 His success in the classroom has been recognized with the Commerce Bank and Stamey Awards for outstanding undergraduate instruction at KSU.

 He served two five-year terms as head of the political science department, for which he was honored with KSU’s Presidential Award for Outstanding Department Head.
 He is the only department head from political science to receive such recognition to date.
 His dissertation, on postwar British foreign policy toward the east of Suez area, received the Samuel H. Beer Award from the British Politics Group.

-His current research focuses on global patterns of military intervention, with particular attention paid to intervention in sub-Saharan Africa.
-He also is examining domestic inequality and the use of military force abroad, the relationship between the global arms trade and domestic homicide rates, interstate cyber incidents, and the impact that political leaders have on intervention patterns.
+His current research focuses on global patterns of military intervention and other coercive foreign policies.
+He also is examining domestic inequality and the use of military force abroad, the relationship between intervention and government stability, interstate cyber incidents, and the impact that political leaders have on intervention patterns.